firezone/firezone/docs/docs/deploy/install-server.md

 release for your platform, then create an administrator user and print to the console instructions for logging in to the web UI.

-### Install from our Debian or RedHat repostiories
+### Install from our Debian or RedHat repositories

 If the automatic install script fails, try these steps to install Firezone from our [Cloudsmith repository](https://cloudsmith.io/~firezone/repos/firezone).